navipartner/docs/content/en/docs/retail/pos_layout/how-to/host_image_pos_button/index.md

 ---
-title: "Host Image on POS buttons"
+title: "Host image on POS buttons"
 description: "How to host and display item images on POS buttons, using either dynamic placeholders or direct image links."
 lead: ""
 date: 2023-10-10T15:16:32+02:00